 - Please feed your baby in a more upright position.

 - Please hold your baby upright for 20 minutes after every feed.

-- If the baby is fed by bottle then burp him during feed after every 2 to 3 minutes.
+- If the baby is fed by bottle then burp him/her during feed after every 2 to 3 minutes.

-- After feeding the baby void heavy activity with your baby eg bouncing up and down etc.
+- After feeding the baby avoid heavy activity with your baby like bouncing up and down etc.